Get In Touch

 What is Laminar Airflow?
 The Basics

 Laminar airflow is an important element in many highly-controlled cleanrooms, including operating rooms, semiconductor fabrication plants, biotech labs, and more.
 But what exactly is it?
 And how does it contribute to cleanliness in cleanrooms?
-In simple terms, this article covers the basics of laminar airflow, its differences from other airflow types, its applications in cleanrooms, and its benefits.
+In the simplest terms possible, this article covers the basics of laminar airflow, its differences from other airflow types, its applications in cleanrooms, its benefits, and more.

 What is Laminar Airflow?